-According to Omar, “My job requires a lot of different skills and expertise, much of which I got directly from my time at MIT Sloan.
+“My job requires a lot of different skills and expertise, much of which I got directly from my time at MIT Sloan.
 In Organizational Processes for example, I learned all about how to engage stakeholders in making decisions.
-Strategies I learned in Marketing and Communications classes that directly inform a lot of the fan engagement and reporting work I do.
-I used a required class for the Sustainability Certificate to get a more academic understanding of how sustainability could be introduced in professional sports; to learn about supply chain, foods for concessions, player health, and investigating player treatment as an important sustainability issue.
+Strategies I learned in Marketing and Communications classes directly inform a lot of the fan engagement and reporting work I do.
+I used a class for the Sustainability Certificate to get a more academic understanding of how sustainability could be introduced in professional sports, and to learn about supply chains and foods for concessions.
 I used all of these classes to prepare me for my role in the NHL so I could go in ready to have an impact.”